Michael-Siglap/michael-batch19/README.md

 Notes
 - There is an unexplained delay in items relating to IFTTT actions.
 Why?
 Because it is a FREE service!

+Feel free to suggest any edits or corrections.

 The exploring continues in CI/CD!!!